| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 can simply contact a mediator without any Court intervention at

+all.
 Q. It's been several years since we set my child support.
 Should

+I try to increase it?
 A. Usually, yes.
 Under Kansas guidelines you're entitled to

 a review when the children change to a different age group or